 X is a partner in a partnership conducting business in Lesotho.
 X is the only partner resident in South Africa.
-The partnership draws up its financial accounts to the end of June.
+The partnership draws up its accounts to the end of June.

-X will be permitted to render financial accounts for the partnership to the end of June.
+Provided that the request is properly motivated, permission may be granted by the Commissioner under section 66(13A) for X to render accounts for the partnership to the end of June.